|Cash Back Rating:||4.3 / 5|

 Requires an Amazon Prime membership

-For someone who already subscribes to Amazon Prime, an unlimited 5% bonus is mere icing on the cake.
+For someone who already subscribes to Amazon Prime, an unlimited 5% rewards rate is icing on the cake.
 However, other applicants will need to weigh the value of Amazon Prime benefits before springing for the card.
 You’ll need to pay the $139 annual fee for an Amazon Prime membership before you apply, and, though Amazon Prime does offer very valuable benefits, the rewards that you earn from the card may not outweigh the membership fee.

-If you’re looking for the best option for earning rewards on Amazon purchases, you can’t do much better than the Amazon Prime card.
+If you’re looking for the best option for earning rewards on Amazon purchases, you can’t do much better than the Prime Visa card.
 Still, if you’re not prepared to spring for Prime membership, and you’re looking for a good alternative to the Prime card, you have a few other good options: